acquaint-softtech/geo-location/README.md

 2.2.
 Static IP Setting

-If you set `test_local` to `true`, you can specify a static public IP address for testing purposes.
+If you set `test_local` to `true`, Need to specify a static public IP address for testing purposes.
 This IP will be used instead of the actual user's IP.
 Set the `static_ip` option to your desired IP address:

 ``` bash